jumpmmi/rsschool-cv/cv.md

 [GitHub](https://github.com/jumpmmi)

 ## About Me: ##
-I was practice Diving more then 15 years,and I was member of National team, so developer this is something new for me and i love it.
+I've been diving for over 15 years and was a member of the national team, so, developer this is something new for me, and I like it.
 I am responsible, honest, punctual, disciplined and hardworking.
-I know how to work in the team, and i am sociable.
-I like learn new knowledge and skills, and getting better in things what i do.
+I know how to work in a team, and I am sociable.
+I like to learn new knowledge and skills and become better at what I do.

 ## Skills: ##
-* HTML,CSS
+* HTML, CSS
 * JavaScript (Basic)
 * Java (Basic)
-* Git,GitHub
+* Git, GitHub
 * SQL

 ## Code: ##
 ```
 public class OppositeNumber {